infozenfrance/Phraseanet-Docs/en/Glossary.rst

         ...
 These processes implement algorithms for automatic languages processing.

-    OAuth
+    OAuth2
         Open authentication protocol allowing a secured authentication on web, mobiles or desktop applications.
-        OAuth allows to authenticate using information from a remote account base from supplied by OAuth providers.
+        OAuth2 allows to authenticate using information from a remote account base from supplied by OAuth2 providers.

         .. seealso::

             http://www.oauth.net

     HTML5
         HTML5 is the fifth major release of the HTML language.
-Runned in a browser using its advanced features, HTML5 allows to build feature-rich web interfaces.
+Executed in a browser using its advanced features, HTML5 allows to build feature-rich web interfaces.